Post-COVID Condition/ Post-COVID-vaccination syndrome

 & Other Body Systems

-Spatial gene expression analysis revealed SARS-CoV-2-related inflammation in the epipharynx of patients with long COVID, suggesting the therapeutic potential of epipharyngeal abrasive therapy
+SARS-CoV-2-related inflammation has been found in the epipharynx of patients with long COVID, suggesting the therapeutic potential of epipharyngeal abrasive therapy

 The most common glomerular disease after COVID-19 vaccination was immunoglobulin A nephropathy (IgAN).
 The absolute risk of glomerular diseases increased after the second or third COVID-19 mRNA vaccination.

-Sex-specific differences in the gene transcriptomics of peripheral blood cells are observed in vaccinated patients with post-COVID syndrome
+Differences in gene transcriptomics in peripheral blood cells of vaccinated patients with post-COVID syndrome are sex-specific

 Higher serum ferritin levels distinguish long COVID patients who subsequently developed a clinical diagnosis of ME/CFS from those who did not meet the ME/CFS criteria